T-minus three … two … one!

 Moreover, if you already have an account with the DraftKings sportsbook in PA, you can use your preexisting account and funds.

-“While we do not have an exact timeframe, all 280 options will follow quickly after launch including those that feature a live dealer and those that are DraftKings branded.”
+“While we do not have an exact time frame, all 280 options will follow quickly after launch, including those that feature a live dealer and those that are DraftKings branded.”

-The rep also shared that their casino players will be able to customize the felt design for table games with options such as sports and holiday themes.
+The rep also shared that casino players will be able to customize the felt design for table games with options such as sports and holiday themes.

 Growing the DraftKings brand

 DraftKings first built its name on becoming one of the top daily fantasy sports operators.
-Then, the company took steps to be publicly traded.
-Now, it can offer not just sports betting but online casinos, too.
+Then the company took steps to be publicly traded.
+Now it can offer not just sports betting but online casinos, too.